SalesforceCommerceCloud/commerce-sdk-isomorphic/README.md

 ### Additional Config Settings

+_headers:_ A collection of key/value string pairs representing additional headers to include with API requests.

 _throwOnBadResponse:_ Default value is false.
 When set to true, the sdk will throw an Error on responses with statuses that are not 2xx or 304.

 ### Public Client Shopper Login helpers

-A collection of helper functions are available in this SDK to simply [Public Client Shopper Login OAuth flows](https://developer.commercecloud.com/s/api-details/a003k00000VWfNDAA1/commerce-cloud-developer-centershopperloginandapiaccessservice#public-client-use-cases).
+A collection of helper functions are available in this SDK to simplify [Public Client Shopper Login OAuth flows](https://developer.commercecloud.com/s/api-details/a003k00000VWfNDAA1/commerce-cloud-developer-centershopperloginandapiaccessservice#public-client-use-cases).
 See sample code above for guest login.